Skip to content

 What type of kale works best for this salad?

-Lacinato kale, also called Tuscan or dinosaur kale, is the best choice because its flat leaves absorb dressing evenly and have a tender texture.
-Curly kale adds more volume and crunch.
-Russian kale falls somewhere between the two.
-Any variety works well in this recipe.
+Lacinato (dinosaur) kale is the best choice: its flat leaves drink up dressing and stay tender without going mushy.
+Curly kale adds volume and extra crunch but tends to hoard dressing in its ruffles.
+Russian kale lands between the two.
+Any variety works well here.

 You might also like